supriya-project/supriya/docs/source/advanced/clocks.rst

 online clocks, or for implementing non-realtime rendering of usually-online musical patterns.

 ..
-TODDO:: Need a better name than "clock context".
+TODO:: Need a better name than "clock context".

 Lifecycle
 ---------